Spherical-S/Runify/README.md

 # Runify

+Disclaimer: Spotify has changed the way their API works and thus Runify no longer works...

 V1.0.0

 Rather than trying to find a playlist that has a good tempo AND songs they actually like, using Runify, runners can find songs that are already in their playlists that would be good to run to.